naemon/naemon.github.io/documentation/usersguide/objecttricks.md

 ### Introduction

 This documentation attempts to explain how you can exploit the (somewhat) hidden features of <a href="objectdefinitions.html">template-based object definitions</a> to save your sanity.
 How so, you ask?
-Several types of objects allow you to specify multiple host names and/or hostgroup names in definitions, allowing you to "copy" the object defintion to multiple hosts or services.
-I'll cover each type of object that supports these features seperately.
+Several types of objects allow you to specify multiple host names and/or hostgroup names in definitions, allowing you to "copy" the object definition to multiple hosts or services.
+I'll cover each type of object that supports these features separately.
 For starters, the object types which support this time-saving feature are as follows:

 <ul>
 <li><a href="#service">Services</a>